Artist Members

 Instagram: @mjmagoon

 MaryJane Magoon grew up in the upper peninsula of Michigan.
 After residing in different areas of the Midwest, she settled in Connecticut.
-She is an Interior Designer and is a certified color consultant with a passion for color.
+She is an Interior Designer and certified color consultant passionate about color.
 Watercolor is her choice of medium.
 “I am inspired by the transparency and natural flow of the

 watercolor paint.
-Mary Jane is a member of Gallery 25, Society of Creative Arts, New England Watercolor Society, Northeast Watercolor Society, and Kent Art Association.
+Mary Jane is a member of Gallery 25, the Society of Creative Arts, the New England Watercolor Society, the Northeast Watercolor Society, and the Kent Art Association.

 Mike Kisner